Restricted Shells Escaping Techniques

 Let’s begin with a very dumb example.
 Let’s take

 “links” for instance.
-After opening any website with a text box, “google.com” for example, hit ESC once, that will lead you to the configuration menu.
+After opening any website with a text box, “google.com” for example, hit ESC once, which will lead you to the configuration menu.
 Hit FILE > OS Shell.
 There you have it!
 An easy shell.

 Another very good example of console browsers is